sachin-raj-m/DS-LAB/README.md

 17. Write a program to read two polynomials and store them using linked list.
 Find the product of two polynomials and store the result using linked list.
 Display the resultant polynomial.

 18. Write a program for addition of polynomials containing two variables using linked list.
+(Implemented in 16th Question).

 19. The details of students(number, name, total-mark) are to be stored in a linked list.
 Write functions for the following operations: